Xi Jinping Fast Facts

 April 2016 - Assumes the title of "commander in chief" of the new joint forces battle command center, consolidating his control of the military.

-October 27, 2016 - Is declared the "core" leader of the Chinese Communist party.
-The title, originally held by Chairman Mao Zedong who is considered the father of modern China, reinforces Xi's power.
+October 27, 2016 - Is declared the "core of the Chinese Communist party."
+The title, originally held by Chairman Mao Zedong, reinforces Xi's power.

+April 6-7, 2017 - Visits US President Donald Trump at the Mar-A-Lago estate in Palm Beach, Florida.
+The men engage in trade negotiations and discuss the North Korean nuclear threat.

-October 24, 2017 - Party delegates vote unanimously to make "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era" a guiding principle for the party.
+October 24, 2017 - Party delegates vote unanimously to make "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era" a guiding principle.

-February 25, 2018 - China's Communist Party (CCP) proposes amending the country's constitution to allow Xi to serve a third term in office.
-When it goes into effect, Xi will be free to serve indefinitely as China's head of state.
+February 25, 2018 - The party proposes amending the country's constitution to abolish term limits for presidents, allowing Xi to serve indefinitely as China's head of state.

+March 11, 2018 - Parliament endorses the controversial change to the country's constitution, paving the way for Xi to stay in power indefinitely.
+Out of 2,964 ballots, two delegates vote against the move and three abstain, suggesting minimal opposition to Xi's push to rule for life.
+Passage requires two-thirds of the vote, which is a largely symbolic exercise.

+March 17, 2018 - Begins his second term as president, with no term limits.